SyncfusionExamples/ej2-web-diagram-examples/TypeScript/AvoidLineOverlap/README.md

 # Essential&reg; JS 2 for JavaScript - Avoid Connector Overlap

-This sample illustrates how to enable avoid line overlapping feature in diagram contraints property to control line overlapping.
+This sample demonstrates how to enable avoid connector overlapping feature using the `constraints` property in Syncfusion&reg; EJ2 Diagram.
+This helps prevent connector lines from overlapping when multiple connectors are routed between nodes.

 ## Deployment